Denmark in the Eurovision Song Contest 2012: Dansk Melodi Grand Prix 2012

 Dansk Melodi Grand Prix 2012 was the 42nd edition of Dansk Melodi Grand Prix, the music competition that selects Denmark's entries for the Eurovision Song Contest.
 The event was held on 21 January 2012 at the Gigantium in Aalborg, hosted by Louise Wolff and Emil Thorup and was televised on DR1 with commentary by Ole Tøpholm as well as streamed online at the official DR website.
 The national final was watched by 1.506 million viewers in Denmark.

 Format

-Ten songs competed in one show where the winner was determined over two rounds of voting.
-In the first round, the top three songs based on the combination of votes from a public vote and a five-member Danish jury panel qualified to the superfinal.
+Nine songs competed in one show where the winner was determined over two rounds of voting.
+In the first round, the top three songs based on the combination of votes from a public televote and a jury panel qualified to the superfinal.
 In the superfinal, the winner was determined by again the votes of the jury and public.
-The jury vote in the superfinal included the Danish jury along with four international juries from the past four Eurovision Song Contest winning countries: Russia, Norway, Germany and Azerbaijan.
-Each international jury group was composed of five members.
+The jury in the first round featured five Danish members, while the jury in the superfinal consisted of five members from each of the past four Eurovision Song Contest winning countries (Russia, Norway, Germany and Azerbaijan) alongside the Danish members.
 Viewers were able to vote via SMS.

 The Danish jury was composed of: